anguelesperanza/Odin-wgpu-win32-learnings/README.md

-init-window -> Shows how to make a basic win32 window, init wgpu and connect the two together triangle -> Shows how to render a triangle vertex-buffer-rgb-triangle -> Shows how to use a vertex buffer to generate an rgb triangle
+init-window -> Shows how to make a basic win32 window, init wgpu and connect the two together triangle -> Shows how to render a triangle vertex-buffer-rgb-triangle -> Shows how to use a vertex buffer to generate an rgb triangle index-buffer-pentagon -> Shows how to use an index buffer to produce a shape (pentagon in this example)